Sogo: Taiwan

 In Taiwan, Far East Sogo, as a part of Far East Group operates 8 stores.
 The oldest of these is located at Zhongxiao Fuxing Station in Taipei.

-In 2006 Pacific Sogo found itself in the midst of a corruption scandal over gift certificates involving the family of Taiwan's former President Chen Shui-Bian.
+In 2006, Pacific Sogo found itself in the midst of a corruption scandal over gift certificates involving the family of Taiwan's former President Chen Shui-Bian.
 In October 2006, Wu Shu-chen (the former President's wife) was cleared by court of accepting vouchers from Pacific Sogo in return for her influence.

-Due to its ownership, Pacific Sogo brand was renamed into Far East Sogo in 2016, while the corporate name is still named Pacific SOGO Department Stores Co., Ltd. The company targeted Far East Sogo for middle-up to high-end customers, alongside its flagship brand, Far Eastern Department Stores, targeted for low-middle and middle customers, and The Mall, targeted for high-end customers.
+Due to its ownership, Pacific Sogo brand was renamed into Far East Sogo in 2016, while the corporate name is still named Pacific Sogo Department Stores Co., Ltd. The company targeted Far East Sogo for middle-up to high-end customers, alongside its flagship brand, Far Eastern Department Stores, targeted for low-middle and middle customers, and The Mall, targeted for high-end customers.

 Kuang San Sogo, located in Taichung, is not related to Pacific Sogo.

+Logo

+Since its inception, Sogo has used a logo based on the family crest (mon (emblem)) of a silk shop.
+The design — a circle with a shape inside — reflects the company’s origins in the kimono industry and symbolizes the act of winding a loom (called chikiri in Japanese).
+In Japanese, the word "chikiri" also refers to the act of taking a vow or making a promise.